nvhnam/FoodDetector/README.md

 ## 📚 Publications

-This project has been the foundation of two research papers:
+This project has been the foundation of two published research papers:

 1. **"Now I Know What I am Eating: Real-time Tracking and Nutritional Insights Using VietFood67 to Enhance User Experience"**
    🏆 *Best Paper Runner-up Award at SOICT 2024*